johanlundahl/home_store/README.md

 }
 ```

-Use the following to get sensor values for a sensor:
+Use any of the following to get sensor values for a sensor:
 ```
-GET /api/sensors/basement HTTP/1.1
+GET /api/sensors/<name> HTTP/1.1 - returns all sensor values for <name>
+GET /api/sensors/<name>/latest HTTP/1.1 - returns the latest sensor value for <name>
+GET /api/sensors/<name>/trend HTTP/1.1 - returns one sensor value per hour for the last two days for <name>
 ```